YuKitsune/eoinmotherway.dev/content/posts/k8s-to-paas.md

 ## Using Kubernetes for All the Things

-I started my Kubernetes journey with [DigitalOcean's Kubernetes](https://www.digitalocean.com/products/kubernetes) offering to host my blog and a few Discord bots.
+I started my Kubernetes journey with [DigitalOcean's Kubernetes](https://www.digitalocean.com/products/kubernetes) offering, using it to host my blog and a few Discord bots.
 As my cluster grew, I added more services like [ChartMuseum](https://chartmuseum.com) and [Maestro](/showcase/maestro), and the [Prometheus stack](https://github.com/prometheus-operator/kube-prometheus).

 Using Kubernetes had its advantages and disadvantages.
 On the positive side, I appreciated how the deployments could be described in YAML, which made them easy to manage and version control in a Git repository.
 I also found it convenient that I could automate deployments using GitHub Actions.

 However, Kubernetes had its share of challenges.
-When things went wrong, diagnosing issues was often difficult, and troubleshooting required a significant amount of time and effort.
-Resource exhaustion also eventually became a problem, and adding more nodes to the cluster became prohibitively expensive.
+When things went wrong, the sheer complexity of Kubernetes made it difficult to diagnose issues, and required a significant amount of time to troubleshoot for a beginner like myself.
+Resource exhaustion was often the cause of the issues I came across, however, adding more nodes to the cluster was prohibitively expensive.

 In the end, I found that Kubernetes was complete overkill and far too expensive for my needs, which led me to explore other options.